nadiamariduena/react-mern-21-backend/README.md

 Let's use the $in operator.
-We can see the $in operator is assigned to the breed field as an object.
+We can see the $in operator is assigned to the breed (check the link below, to understand the example) field as an object.

 The value of the $in operator is an array that contains few values.
 The document